By Brian Robinson.

 “Well, when I was a young girl my father sexually abused me.
-It started when I was about eleven.
-And it carried on until I was fourteen.
-He did some disgusting things to me.
-And he made me do some disgusting things to him.
-I’ve had to live with that ever since.”
+It started when I was about eleven, and it carried on until I was fourteen.
+He did some disgusting things And he made me do some disgusting things.
+I’ve had to live with that.”

 “I see.
-That must have been difficult.
+That must be difficult.
 Tell me a bit about your thoughts now.
 What things go through your head?
 What feelings are current?”

-“What’s in my head is revenge.
+“What’s in my head now is revenge.
 I want him to pay for what he’s done.
 But what I feel is guilt.
 He’s my dad.
-Children shouldn’t feel that way about their dad.
-I’m chewed up inside.”
+Children shouldn’t feel that way about their dad.”

-“Okay, well that sounds completely understandable.
-We’re going to have to process this and I’m sure that will take some time.
+“Okay, that sounds completely understandable but we’re going to have to process this and that will take some time.
 But don’t worry.
 We can do that.
 In the meantime, can I suggest a way to help with this internal conflict.
 Think about splitting your father in two.
-You can love the person who read you stories at night, who fed and cared for you: and you can at the same time dislike the person who abused you.
+You can love the person who read you stories at night; who fed and cared for you, and you can at the same time dislike the person who abused you.
 It is possible to love and dislike a person at the same time.
 There is no conflict in that.
 Dividing someone in two is a great way to overcome these conflicting emotions.”

 “I don’t dislike him: I hate him.”

 “Well, hate is a very strong word.
 But I’m not going to argue about that.
 Think about what I’ve said over the next few days, and we’ll talk again in a week.

 “I’ve seen a few murders in my time, but I’ve never seen anything quite like this.
 Our victim has been hacked to death.
 Poor bastard!”